collapsed-stacks/startups/questions/1177/finding-survey-participants-for-an-idea-with-little-to-no-budget.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-10-28
 - score: 5

-<p>Two words: <strong>follow up</strong>.
+Two words: **follow up**.
 Your friends, and their friends, mean well, but they're busy.
 So an invitation, a friendly reminder, a progress update, a request for help - everything you can do to nudge without getting spammy will tip your responses up a little.
 30 responses is a good start, and you can probably get near or past your 100 target.
-If people are positive but don't follow through, call them and fill their responses in for them.</p>
+If people are positive but don't follow through, call them and fill their responses in for them.

-<p>However, it's possible that your survey itself is the problem.
+However, it's possible that your survey itself is the problem.
 Have you made it too long?
 Is it confusing?
 Have you made it clear whether it's named or anonymous?
-Have you spelled out a "no spam" promise?</p>
+Have you spelled out a "no spam" promise?

-<p>So first, go through your survey super carefully, and be critical.
-It might be worth breaking it up into a one page, 1-3 question form that is asking people whether they're willing to help, and then another that goes just to people who respond positively.</p>
+So first, go through your survey super carefully, and be critical.
+It might be worth breaking it up into a one page, 1-3 question form that is asking people whether they're willing to help, and then another that goes just to people who respond positively.

-<p>There are plenty of other ways to get surveys out there, further out into your social networks.
+There are plenty of other ways to get surveys out there, further out into your social networks.
 So invest a little more time with the first target group, both to push the responses up and to refine the survey to reduce attrition between good intentions and completion.
 Then take the improved survey out via LinkedIn, Twitter and the rest.
-You'll get there.</p>
+You'll get there.

 ## Answer 1179